-The piercing sun during noon casting its rays directly on me made it difficult to open my eyes.
+The piercing sun during noon casting its rays directly above me made it difficult to open my eyes.
 I couldn’t even move my hands to use it as a curtain between the sun and my face, just so that I can open my eyes.
-Laid on hot sand amidst desert I felt helpless and everything until now was going as per the plan.
+Laid on hot sand, lost amidst desert I felt helpless and everything until now was going as per the plan.

 I was peacefully listening to the sound of wind which was transporting scattered tiny little rocks to contribute in forming other sand dunes.
 That pleasant sound was soon interrupted with someone squawking.
 I opened my eyes but got blinded for few seconds by bright sunlight.
 I struggled to bring my hands over my face for shade and saw vultures hovering above me, waiting for me to die.

-Driving a Maruti Gypsy on the sand dunes of Thar Desert was the last thing I remembered.
+Driving a Gypsy on the sand dunes of Thar Desert was the last thing I remember.
 I forged deeper into this vast expanse of desolated area until my gypsy crashed while traversing a sand dune.

 I felt a sudden urge to drink water.
 My throat was parched and when I smacked my lips it felt as if someone with cracked feet is walking on barren soil.
-I was willing to die amidst desert where sun would scorch my body and scavengers would feed on it but I couldn’t control my thirst.
+I was willing to die in the middle of the desert where sun would scorch my body and scavengers would feed on it but I couldn’t control my thirst.

 I summoned all my strength to get up so that I can drink water but I couldn’t spot my gypsy, nowhere around me.
 I climbed the nearest sand dune hoping that it will increase the probability of finding gypsy but it didn’t help.